 Dr. B.M.V.
-Lapa is crazy cat lady, a behavioral scientist, an indie game producer and has been a web author since 1997.
+Lapa is crazy cat lady, a behavioral scientist, an indie game producer/designer and has been a web author since 1997.
 Her vocation is teaching, so she is a Full Professorial Lecturer at De La Salle-College of Saint Benilde and a Higher Education Professional at Asia Pacific College.